-On-site water that is used which can be used non-consumptively such as a controlled process where the water is used for sand washing and then recharged to the groundwater through a detention basin would not be included in the total of water used for the Quarry if it can be demonstrated through monitoring and reporting as part of the annual water usage report that it is recharged to groundwater.
+On-site water that is used which can be used non-consumptively such as a controlled process were the water is used for sand washing and then recharged to the groundwater through a detention basin would not be included in the total of water used for the Quarry if it can be demonstrated through monitoring and reporting as part of the annual water usage report that it is recharged to groundwater.

 The Permittee shall also off-set additional water demands by reusing water and increasing processing efficiencies.
-This could include gravel application to roadways and production areas to reduce dust generation and the need for dust suppression by water application.
-It could also include process revisions to reuse sand wash water rather than allow the water to drain off as surface water or to allow it to evaporate in shallow ponds that have low infiltration benefit.
+This could include gravel, pavement, and surfactant application to roadways and production areas to reduce dust generation and the need for dust suppression by water application, as discussed in Mitigation Measure 4.3-2b and Draft EIR, Appendix J. It could also include process revisions to increase efficiencies and reuse sand wash water rather than allow the water to drain off as surface water or to allow it to evaporate in shallow ponds that have low infiltration benefit.